Tech stocks sink again, Nasdaq has worst month since 2008

 Big Tech has been leading the market lower all month as traders shun the high-flying sector.
 Tech had posted gigantic gains during the pandemic and now is starting to look overpriced, particularly with interest rates set to rise sharply as the Fed steps up its fight against inflation.

-Internet retail giant Amazon slumped 14.2%, the biggest decline in the S&P 500, after reporting a rare quarterly loss and giving investors a disappointing revenue forecast.
+Internet retail giant Amazon slumped 14%, one of the the biggest decliners in the S&P 500, after reporting a rare quarterly loss and giving investors a disappointing revenue forecast.
 The weak update from Amazon comes as Wall Street worries about a potential slowdown in consumer spending along with rising inflation.

 Prices for everything from food to gas have been rising as the economy recovers from the pandemic and there has been a big disconnect between higher demand and lagging supplies.
 Russia's invasion of Ukraine has only added to inflation worries as it drives price increases for oil, natural gas, wheat and corn.